Medically reviewed by Drugs.com. Last updated on Apr 10, 2021.

 - Changes in skin elasticity

-Diabetes insipidus can also cause an electrolyte imbalance.
-Electrolytes are minerals in your blood — such as sodium and potassium — that maintain the balance of fluids in your body.
-Electrolyte imbalance can cause symptoms, such as:
+Diabetes insipidus can cause an imbalance in minerals in your blood, such as sodium and potassium (electrolytes), that maintain the fluid balance in your body.
+Symptoms of an electrolyte imbalance may include:

 - Loss of appetite

 Water deprivation test.
 While being monitored by a doctor and health care team, you'll be asked to stop drinking fluids for several hours.
 To prevent dehydration while fluids are restricted, ADH allows your kidneys to decrease the amount of fluid lost in the urine.

 While fluids are being withheld, your doctor will measure changes in your body weight, urine output, and the concentration of your urine and blood.
 Your doctor may also measure blood levels of ADH or give you synthetic ADH during this test.
 This will determine if your body is producing enough ADH and if your kidneys can respond as expected to ADH.

 - Magnetic resonance imaging (MRI).
 An MRI can look for abnormalities in or near the pituitary gland.
 This test is noninvasive.
 It uses a powerful magnetic field and radio waves to construct detailed pictures of brain tissues.

 - Genetic screening.
 If others in your family have had problems with excess urination, your doctor may suggest genetic screening.

 Treatment options depend on the type of diabetes insipidus you have.